 Summer vacation planning is underway for many Americans, and there are few better ways to see the country than driving along U.S. highways and byways.

-While most of us automatically choose to drive our own car on a road trip, another option that can save a bundle of money by serving as both transportation and lodging is the all-American recreational vehicle.
+One option that can save you a bundle of money — by serving as both transportation and lodging — is the all-American recreational vehicle.
 RVs can be rented for cheap — sometimes as little as $1 per day — if you know where to look.

 Yes, it’s true.
 They’re called relocation deals.

 Relocation deals are when, in exchange for allowing you to use a vehicle at a rock-bottom rate, RV and car rental companies make use of you as cheap labor to deliver their vehicles to specified destinations.

-Rental companies sometimes need to balance out their inventory, because they end up with a glut of vehicles in one area and too few somewhere else with seasonal demand.
-You get the screaming deal because you’re helping them get vehicles to where they are needed.
+Rental companies sometimes need to balance out their inventory, because they end up with a glut of vehicles in one area and too few somewhere else thanks to seasonal demand.
+You get the screaming deal because you’re helping get vehicles to where they are needed.

 So, to get one of these bargains, you have to be flexible about when and where you travel.